 - Language classes, Cultural classes and programs for adults and children.

 - A beautiful, serene ashram environment to facilitate the spiritual growth of all aspirants.

-- CMSD reserves the right to decline/rescind BV registration if guidelines set forth are not followed.
+- CMSD reserves the right to decline/rescind registration if guidelines set forth are not followed.

 - Boys: Kurta Pajama or full pants with kurta.
 No hats, jeans, shorts or tank tops.

 - Girls: Salwar Kameez or long skirt with blouse.
 No shorts, tank tops, bare backs, spaghetti straps, tight jeans etc.

 - Please have the hair groomed neatly and tied away from face.
 Wear a bindi.

 Adults are requested to set an example by dressing in simple, modest, Indian clothes (no shorts).

 - All adults from registered families are eligible to attend CMSD adult study classes and other programs.

 - All adults must attend the mandatory orientation at the beginning of the CMSD session which will include classroom and ashram etiquette, safety guidelines and emergency procedures.
 Adults should share these with the visitors from their family.